dotnet/aspire-samples/samples/DatabaseMigrations/README.md

 ## Create migration

-The `DatabaseMigrations.ApiModel` project contains the EF Core model and migrations.
+The `DatabaseMigrations.MigrationService` project contains the EF Core migrations.
 The [`dotnet ef` command-line tool](https://learn.microsoft.com/ef/core/managing-schemas/migrations/#install-the-tools) can be used to create new migrations:

 1. Update the `Entry` entity in database context in `MyDb1Context.cs`.
 Add a `Name` property: